Honores Friderici: Stars

 Bode incorporated 76 stars into his new constellation, made up of 26 from Andromeda, 9 from Lacerta, 6 from Cepheus, 5 from Pegasus, and 3 from Cassiopeia.
 The three brightest stars—all of magnitude 4—that lay within its borders are Omicron, Lambda, and Kappa Andromedae.
 With an apparent magnitude of 3.62, Omicron Andromedae is a multiple star system, the brightest star of which is a blue-white subgiant of spectral type B6 IIIpe and its visible companion a white star of spectral type A2.
 Each appears to have a close companion, making it a quadruple system.
 It is approximately 690 light-years from Earth.
 Lambda Andromedae is a yellow subgiant star of spectral type G8IVk around 1.3 times as massive as the Sun that has used up its core hydrogen and expanded to around 7 times its diameter.
 It is a spectroscopic binary composed of two stars close together orbiting each other every 20 days, the brighter component a RS Canum Venaticorum variable.
 Kappa Andromedae is a blue white star of apparent magnitude 4.14, that was found to have a substellar companion by direct imaging in 2012.
 Initially thought to be a planet, it is now thought to be a brown dwarf around 22 times as massive as Jupiter.

 Iota and Psi Andromedae make up the asterism.
 Shining at magnitude 4.29, Iota Andromedae is a blue-white main sequence star of spectral type B8V around 500 light-years distant from Earth.

+The IAU Working Group on Star Names approved the name Honores for the star 7 Andromedae in 2025, after the obsolete constellation.
+This star was chosen for the name because it was in the feather part of the constellation, in reference to the proverb "the feather is mightier than the sword".
+The constellation's brightest star, Omicron Andromedae, was named Alfarasalkamil after an older Arabic constellation.